NCAA March Madness (TV program)

 NCAA March Madness is the branding used for coverage of the NCAA Division I men's basketball tournament that is jointly produced by CBS Sports, the sports division of the CBS television network, and TNT Sports, the national sports division of Warner Bros.
 Discovery (WBD) in the United States.
-Through the agreement between CBS and WBD, which began with the 2011 tournament, games are televised on CBS, TNT, TBS and truTV with all games streaming on Paramount+ or HBO Max.
-CBS Sports Network has re-aired games from all networks.
+Through the agreement between CBS and WBD, which began with the 2011 tournament, games are televised on CBS, TNT, TBS and truTV with all games streaming on Paramount+ or HBO Max, as well as the March Mental app and website with TV Everywhere authentication.

 Initially, CBS continued to provide coverage during most rounds, with the three WBD channels covering much of the early rounds up to the Second Round (with truTV covering the First Four and CBS/TBS airing the Sweet Sixteen and Elite Eight).
 Starting in 2016, the Final Four and national championship game began to alternate between CBS and TBS.
 TBS holds the rights to the final two rounds in even-numbered years, with CBS getting the games in odd-numbered years.
+But if Paramount closes its deal to acquire Warner Bros. (pending settlement approval), then CBS would be airing the final two rounds, along with all regional final games for the first time since 2010 (and possibly opening round), yearly starting in either 2027 or 2028.

 This joint tournament coverage is distinct from CBS and TNT Sports' regular-season coverage, which are produced independently through their sports divisions.
 March Madness games broadcast on all four networks use a variation of the longtime CBS College Basketball theme (which has been used since 1993) music composed by Bob Christianson.